CopilotKit/vnext-with-pydantic/README.md

 # VNext with Pydantic

-A simple demo showing how Pydantic AI agents work with CopilotKit's new frontend.

 ## What's This?

-This is an example of Pydantic AI and CopilotKit vNext working together.
+This is an example of Pydantic AI and CopilotKit vNext working together with a direct connection.

 CopilotKit connects directly to the endpoint created by the Pydantic AI agent.
 The React frontend then displays the chat and shows streaming updates of what the agent is doing in real-time.